jozefg/drafts/conats-for-cheap.md

     }.
 ```

-This proof is really just
+This proof is really just:

- 1. Unfold all the definitions
+ 1. Unfold all the definitions.
  2. Hey!
 There's a `x : void` in my context!
-Tell me more about that
+Tell me more about that.

 Now the fact that `x ∈ top` is a trivial corollary since our theorem
 tells us that `x = x ∈ top` and the former is just sugar for the